Pamir Highway: An Epic Road Trip from Dushanbe to Osh

 The lunch at the camp is scrumptious.
 We enjoy a few hours at the lakeside, taking in all the beauty around us.
 Then we have to leave.
 We take our goodbyes with the magnificent Pamir Mountains and head back to Sary Mogul.

 The next day we’re back on the Pamir Highway.
 The last stretch to Osh is perfectly maintained.
-It is evident that Kyrgyzstan is a wealthier country than neighbouring Tajikistan.
+It is evident that Kyrgyzstan is a wealthier country than neighboring Tajikistan.

 We’re no longer driving through the Pamirs but rather crossing the Alay Mountains.
 The road quickly ascends to 3,615 m (11,860 ft) at the Taldyk Pass.
 On the other side of the pass, it turns and twists like a serpent.
 The view leaves us in awe for the thousandth time.

 From there on, we descend.
-Shortly afterwards, we enter Osh, Kyrgyzstan’s second largest city after the capital Bishkek.
-The traffic thickens, the noise increases, the temperature rises.
+Shortly afterward, we enter Osh, Kyrgyzstan’s second largest city after the capital Bishkek.
+The traffic thickens, the noise increases, and the temperature rises.

 We’re back in the modern world.